TowehE/Kelmarid-Backend-Engineer-Challenge/readme.md

 ## Notes

 The usage of the provided template is mandatory.
 Submissions not written in this template, will not be reviewed.
 Writing tests is mandatory.
-Please fork this repository and invite engineering@kelmaridholdings.com and send email with the user details to your assessment.
+Please fork this repository and invite engineering@squareme.app and send email with the user details to your assessment.